 CURRENT BOIL ORDER INFORMATION

-There are NO current Boil Orders for the City of Highland.
+There are NO current boil water orders for Highland.

 ** Please be sure to sign up to receive ENotification for alerts and notifications located at the bottom of the web site.